What is hepatitis B?

 in your blood and decrease risk of complications.

 What are the complications of hepatitis B?

 Long-term or chronic hepatitis B can cause severe liver damage.
 The most severe liver

 damage is called cirrhosis.
-The liver stops functioning properly.
-This could lead
+The liver stops working properly.
+This could lead to the

 Liver failure can lead to death.